I. C. Vissarion: Revolutionary and traditionalist

 The events of 1907 inspired Vissarion to write Epilogul răscoalei ("An Epilogue to the Revolt"), which appeared in 1910 in a socialist newspaper, România Muncitoare.
 Depicting the botched execution of two peasant leaders (and making a statement about the brutality of repression), it was part of a planned, but never completed, novel called Răsculații ("The Rebels"); overall, it had the "authenticity of a procès-verbal".
 He was co-opted by Adevărul daily, with articles that challenged the practice of governing villages through Gendarmerie terror; the same notion was expressed in his novella of the time, called Mîrlanii ("The Boors").
 Aligned with socialism during that stage of his life and possibly witnessing speeches by left-wing agitators at Sotir, Vissarion also published another work, the sketch story Fără pâine ("No Bread"), in a 1912 issue of România Muncitoare.
 This contribution was followed by a "four-act social play", Lupii ("The Wolves"), completed in 1912 and also featured, with a noticeable delay, in that same paper.
 Theatrical historian Ionuț Niculescu criticizes the contribution for its "linear action", but praises it for being "somber and authentic", in contrast to "idylls" by Ioan Alexandru Brătescu-Voinești and I. I. Mironescu.
 It depicts peasants in a fictional village being pushed into extreme poverty and then violence against the eponymous "wolves" (landowners and notabilities).

+According to scholar Rodica Pandele, Vissarion, Caragiale and Vlahuță are the only three writers of note ever to contribute for the România Muncitoare supplement, Lumea Nouă—which also hosted some of Vissarion's verse.
 Ion Pas, who edited România Muncitoare alongside Panait Istrati, was enthusiastic about the Vissarion contributions, calling them "convincing documents regarding the sufferings of peasant slaves".
 He was less impressed by the real-life Vissarion, whom he met at Sotir Hall: "dressed as neither a plowman nor a townsfolk", he seemed dazzled and always searching for Istrati (whose name he could never remember), to whom he presented his manuscripts, which he measured by the pound; Vissarion did not seem to catch Istrati's drift that the socialists had no financial means to publish all his production.
-Pas also contends that Vissarion "never quite toiled with the plow", since his past was in the administration, and since he was doing odd jobs as a porter in Titu.
+Pas also contends that Vissarion "never quite toiled with the plow", since his past was in the administration, and since he was doing odd jobs as a railway porter in Titu.

 Istrati took an even dimmer view of Vissarion, whom he chided in an issue of România Muncitoare.
 According to Istrati, the socialist peers would not have published more of Vissarion's work even if they had the funds.
 He regarded Vissarion as an infiltrator in line with the right-wing traditionalism espoused by the Sămănătorul group and "not at all an author-peasant."
 Vissarion was also an atheist and self-proclaimed Freethinker inspired by Francisco Ferrer.
 He was therefore well-liked by Ion Dic Dicescu, leader of the atheistic undercurrent within Romanian socialism, and began writing for Dicescu's Rațiunea; as reported by Pas, his writings there still had to be polished for their many language mistakes.